MalikWhitten67/Apple-Doctor/README.md

      ```
   - or if using [replit](https://replit.com/@MALIKWhitten/Apple-Doctor-backend) then refer to secrets -> click the three dots next to api_key and replace it with your own
     ![Replit](https://github.com/MalikWhitten67/Apple-Doctor/assets/65188863/9a75d59b-6884-40fe-bd23-9a002eb09512)
+    Skip the next few if you are using replit

   - Download the dataset from branch backend and then create a config.json file in the main dir where server.js is located
   ```json
   {